A vacuum-ultraviolet spectropolarimeter for an electron beam ion trap: Discussion

 for the $2s$--$2p_{3/2}$ transition in Li-like N$^{4+}$ excited by a 1000~eV electron beam.

 The polarization obtained in the present study is slightly smaller in magnitude than the prediction of the flexible atomic code (FAC), which is -0.20.
 This difference may be attributed to processes that are not included in the calculation.
 In the calculation, only the excitation processes of Li-like N$^{4+}$ were considered, and contributions from recombination and charge-exchange processes involving He-like N$^{5+}$ were not included.
 Although recombination of 1000~eV electrons by He-like N$^{5+}$ is expected to have a negligible contribution, electron capture by He-like N$^{5+}$ from residual or introduced N$_2$ gas followed by cascading may contribute to the population of the $2p_{3/2}$ level of Li-like N$^{4+}$.
-Such processes would reduce the magnitude of the polarization and therefore may need to be considered carefully.
+A rough estimate can be made by assuming a charge-exchange cross section of $\sim10^{-15}$~cm$^2$ and a gas pressure of $\sim10^{-6}$~Pa.
+Under these assumptions, the charge-exchange rate is approximately two orders of magnitude lower than the electron-impact excitation rate.
+Therefore, the contribution of charge exchange to the population of the $2p_{3/2}$ level is expected to be small.
+Nevertheless, since such processes would tend to reduce the magnitude of the observed polarization, their contribution may need to be considered in future studies.
+It should be noted that the EBIT plasma is optically thin.
+Using a typical ion density of $10^{8}$--$10^{9}$ cm$^{-3}$, a plasma size of $\sim0.1$ cm, and a resonant absorption cross section of $10^{-13}$--$10^{-14}$ cm$^{2}$, the optical depth is estimated to be $\sim 10^{-6}$--$10^{-4}$.
+Therefore, scattering and radiative-transfer effects, which can contribute to polarization in optically thick astrophysical plasmas, are expected to be negligible under the present experimental conditions.